StanleyKinnokChan/second_brain/content/⚙️ Stack/AWS/Web Application Firewall (WAF).md

         - single, and, or, not condition
     - **Action**: allow (not for rate-based), block, count, captcha, custom response (eg header), add label for following up
 - if rule is matched, no further actions (allow/block) are taken but count/ capture keep processing, of which the behaviour can be controlled with label

+Application load balancer (ALB)
+- we can attached WAF to ALB
+- as application load balancer doesn't have a fixed IP, we connect Global accelerator to it so user can go in global accelrator and reach the ALB